xtool-org/xtool/CONTRIBUTING.md

 ## Documentation

-The xtool documentation is built with [swift-docc](https://github.com/swiftlang/swift-docc) and resides at [Documentation/xtool.docc](/Documentation/xtool.docc).
+The xtool documentation at <https://xtool.sh> is built with [swift-docc](https://github.com/swiftlang/swift-docc) and resides at [Documentation/xtool.docc](/Documentation/xtool.docc).

 When editing the DocC bundle, you can preview it with `make docs-preview`.